 The narratives and visual tools that we developed are grounded in evidence-based research.
-For example, in the social sciences, narratives have been established as a method that is effective for creating cognitive involvement and affecting comprehension and behavior change.
+For example, in the social sciences, narratives have been established as an effective method for creating cognitive involvement and affecting comprehension and behavior change.
 In the field of visual analytics, visual tools have been established as a way to shift information processing to the human perceptual system and nudge behavior.
 However, the use of narratives and visuals (interactive or not) in the financial literacy domain has remained relatively under-explored.
 We explain each method in turn.